 I slid it into the fridge and figured we’d slice it up with our morning eggs.
 However…my mind started ticking, and I started creating.
 The next evening I sliced this bad boy into strips and created the most outrageous soup with one power-packed interesting ingredient that set my tastebuds dancing.
 It’s called Sambal Oelek.
 You know me and “HOT” well, you can temper this to your liking, but this little sauce I found is a jewel, and I’ve even used it to marinade my flank steaks.
 You’ll find it in the Asian section of your grocery store or an Asian market.
 Its origins come from Indonesia, where it is used as a condiment for seasoning, marinating, and making soups.
 It comes in red chilies and green.
 I used the red (I’ve got plans for the green).
 You’ve got to pick this treasure of an ingredient up.
 I’m sure you’ll find a million uses for this amazing paste.
-This recipe was truly the easiest thing I’ve ever made and the tastiest.
+This recipe was the easiest and tastiest I’ve ever made.
 You can use leftover chicken, pork, beef, or shrimp.
-If using fresh meat, saute it first or go meatless for a yummy vegetarian dish… Go with the rice noodles or make a batch of zucchini noodles.
+If using fresh meat, saute it first or go meatless for a yummy vegetarian dish… Go with the rice noodles, or make a batch of zucchini noodles.
 Either way, the taste is seriously radical.
 Check this out!
 Oh, by the way, I suggest you taste before adding 1/2 cup to your soup.
 If you’re not into hot, you can add 1 tablespoon at a time of the Sambal Oelek until you find the right temperature for you.

 SAMBAL OELEK ASIAN SOUP